Wellness in Broward

 Sometimes new, unexpected challenges may come up during our work together (e.g., a traumatic loss or event, big changes in your family and/or school/employment) and these situations can lead to a longer timeline for our sessions.

-We cannot predict exactly how many sessions are needed to meet your therapy goals.
-But in general, if you are consistently practicing the coping tools we are reviewing in session, many children and adults are prepared to wrap up therapy after about 3 to 5 months of weekly therapy sessions.
+We can't predict exactly how many sessions are needed to meet your therapy goals.
+But in general, if you are consistently practicing the coping tools we are reviewing in session, we are usually prepared wrap up therapy after about 3 to 4 months of weekly therapy sessions.

 What are your fees?